mpv-player/mpv/DOCS/man/en/options.rst

     Override movie aspect ratio, in case aspect information is incorrect or missing in the file being played.
 See also ``--no-aspect``.

+    Two values have special meaning:

+    :0:  disable aspect ratio handling, pretend the video has square pixels :-1: use the video stream or container aspect (default)

+    But note that handling of these special values might change in the future.

     .. admonition:: Examples

         - ``--aspect=4:3``  or ``--aspect=1.3333``